ciscops/cisco-cyber-vision/9300/README.md

 * one with a direct connection to the Center (link="switchport access vlan 507").
 * the other with a trunk to another switch or router which is connected to the Center (link="switch mode trunk").

-Several types of installation are explained.
-One of them is the installation with the Sensor Management extension.
-This method requires an access for the Cisco Cyber Vision Center to the switch's Local Manager.
+Multiple types of sensor installations are explained below.
+One method is the automated installation using the Sensor Management extension within the Cyber Vision Center; this is the preferred method for installing sensors, which possible.
+This method requires access for the Cisco Cyber Vision Center to connect and authenticate to the switche's Local Manager GUI interface .
 Several solutions exist:

 having the Center on the same subnet than the switch's Local Manager (<admin_VLAN> and <collection_VLAN> are the same).